 Timing

 Direct sow after last frost date.
 Sow more seeds every two to three weeks for successive blooming.
-If you need to start seeds indoors, use peat pots and harden off seedlings carefully to avoid transplant shock.
+If starting seeds indoors is absolutely necessary, use peat pots and harden off seedlings carefully to avoid transplant shock.

 Starting